DCAN-Labs/hbcd-docs/docs/instruments/physhealth/foodinsecurity.md

 <td style="word-wrap: break-word; white-space: normal;">Monitor data dashboard for variable missingness, possible coding errors, scoring verification when needed, and data consistency.</td></tr>
 </tbody>
 </table>

+## Instrument Details

+Food Insecurity, based on two items assessing the availability of food, is a screening measure used across many populations indicating risk of food insecurity in the last 12 months.
+Each question uses the same response options.
+This measure was modified slightly for HBCD to use gender-neutral terms (children are referred to as “the child” in place of gendered pronouns) as well as inclusion of "Don't know" as a response option to survey questions.

 ## References